jschirrmacher/zerberus/README.md

     npm run simulator

-There are two URLs with different use cases, which can be opened in your browser:
+There are URLs for different use cases, which can be opened in your browser:

+- [http://localhost:10000/](http://localhost:10000/) - The frontend with the remote controls.
-- [http://localhost:10000/remote.html](http://localhost:10000/remote.html) - A remote control, which lets you directly control the car.
+- [http://localhost:10000/old/remote.html](http://localhost:10000/old/remote.html) - A remote control, which lets you directly control the car.
+This is especially useful for a smartphone used as the control device.
+In this case, replace the 'localhost' part in the URL by the actual IP address or hostname of the car.
+Put it on your home screen for easier access and to get rid of the browser controls.
-- [http://localhost:10000](http://localhost:10000) - this older frontend contains a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.
+- [http://localhost:10000/old](http://localhost:10000/old) - this older frontend contains a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.

 The older frontend also listens to the "t" key, which toggles route tracking.
 Tracked routes currently reside in CSV files on the server in `data/routes`.
 The name of each CSV file is the unix time stamp, the tracking was started.
 Each entry starts with the time in millseconds relative to this start time.

-### Remote control mode

-To control the actual car manually, open `http://<raspberry-address>:10000/remote.html`.
-You should use this on your smartphone to be more flexible when running the car outdoors.
-Put it on your home screen for easier access and to get rid of the browser controls.

-### Install to run at boot
+### Install to run at boot (experimental)

     sudo cp /home/pi/zerberus/zerberus.service /lib/systemd/system/
     sudo systemctl start zerberus.service